 Believe it or not, this is a question that more and more Americans have difficulty answering.
 The sad truth is that with each passing generation our history is being forgotten, and fewer people even know what it means to be an American.

-I never realized just how far gone we were as a society until I was shown a video that is equal parts amusing and depressing shot by author and media analyst Mark Dice.
+I never realized just how far gone we were as a society until I watched a video that is equal parts amusing and depressing shot by author and media analyst Mark Dice.
 In the video, he asked numerous people just what they were celebrating, with frankly terrifying results.

-After seeing the aforementioned video, I couldn’t believe that we had fallen so far and decided to test it for myself.
-Over the course of Independence Day weekend, I asked virtually every person I ran into what they were celebrating.
-While my results weren’t the almost 100% failure rate shown in his video (let’s be honest, videos are always edited), I did discover that well over 50% of the people I asked either had no clue, or answered completely wrong.
+After seeing the video mentioned above, I couldn’t believe that we had fallen so far and decided to test it for myself.
+Throughout Independence Day weekend, I asked virtually every person I ran into what they were celebrating.
+While my results weren’t the almost 100% failure rate shown in his video (let’s be honest, every video is edited), I did discover that well over 50% of the people I asked either had no clue or answered utterly wrong.
 At the rate we’re going, I would not be surprised if my grandchildren grow up being taught that July 4th is the celebration of the invention of beer.

 But, I Digress…

 The point of this article is not to remind America what we are supposed to be celebrating (regardless of how necessary such a lesson would be).
 Instead, I intend to point out a problem with how it is celebrated.
 Independence Day isn’t just a celebration of our independence, but a day of remembrance for those who willingly gave their lives to make that independence possible.
 And, while our forefathers who so bravely fought for our rights are long since gone, we should also remember that the battle for independence is ongoing.
 Every day, men and women of the Armed Forces put their lives on the line to protect that which the Founding Fathers held so dear.